 7 Reasons to Visit Bako National Park

-Updated May 2022, 7 Reasons to Visit Bako Naitonal Park was originally written in August 2015
+Updated December 2022, 7 Reasons to Visit Bako National Park was originally written in August 2015

 Bako National Park is the oldest park in Sarawak, established in 1957.
 Sarawak is a northwestern state of Malaysia, located on the island of Borneo.
 Bako is full of unique wildlife and beautiful, diverse landscapes.
 I had the opportunity to visit Bako National park while in Sarawak back in 2013 as part of a longer backpacking trip through Southeast Asia.